prati0100/YAPL/README.md

 make release
 ```

 To run the compiler, call the executable with the input file as a command line argument.
-You can optionally specify the output file with the -o option.

 ## Compiler options